With the White Rabbit Down the Hole. The spread of a Coastal DNA

 R1b/Hg1/Eu18; R-M213; R-M9; R1b-M45; R-M207; R-M173; R-M343; R-L278; R-L754; R-L389/R1b1a1; R-M415; R-P297/R1b1a1a; R-M269/R1b1a1a2; R-M520; R-L23; R-M412; R-L11; R-S21/U106/M405/R1b1a1a1a2a1a1...
 Knock Knock… Wake up Neo… Follow the White Rabbit…|

-These serial numbers, chronologically arranged, represent groups and subgroups of people who genetically share one common ancestor.
-Pulling these protein strands is like going down the rabbit hole.
-It leads you from the Old Stone Age to the Middle Bronze Age.
-From 20,000-15,000 years ago to 4,500-4,000 years ago.
-From the shores of the brackish Caspian Sea to the southern shores of the murky North Sea.
-It is at these cold, muddy waters where the genetic common ancestor of the Germanic peoples once lived.
-Amazingly, the highest concentration of this specific DNA today can be found precisely in the area which the Frisia Coast Trail covers.
-Some even speak of the ‘Frisian branch‘ (Eupedia.com 2011).
+These serial numbers, arranged in chronological order, represent groups and subgroups of people who genetically share a common ancestor.
+Pulling on these protein strands is like tumbling down the rabbit hole: they lead from the Old Stone Age into the Middle Bronze Age, from 20,000–15,000 years ago to 4,500–4,000 years ago, from the brackish shores of the Caspian Sea to the murky southern coasts of the North Sea.
+It was along these cold, muddy waters that the genetic common ancestor of the Germanic peoples once lived.
+Remarkably, the highest concentration of this specific DNA today is found precisely in the region covered by the Frisia Coast Trail.
+Some even speak of a "Frisian branch” (Eupedia.com 2011).

 So, the truly irrelevant question arises: